kwunhangwong/SNNGX_qSNN_encryption/README.md

 ## Description

-**This project performs efficient BIT-flip encryption against quantized Spiking neural networks as an IP protection method and demonstrates biologically-plausible UNIVERSAL UTILITY on SNN models**
+**This project performs efficient SNNGX weight-bit (MSB) encryption against quantized Spiking neural networks as an IP protection method and demonstrates biologically-plausible UNIVERSAL UTILITY on SNN models**

 **There are SNNGX Encryption implementation, Random bit Encrpytioin baseline and Potential attack threats in this repository and some pretrained weights over NMNIST and DVS128Gesture.**